mahdiabolghasemi/hierarchical-collab/reconciliation/README.md

     └── tables_cost.R
 ```

-## Notes
+> [!IMPORTANT]
-- Ensure that all required dependencies are installed before running the scripts.
+> - Ensure that all required dependencies are installed before running the scripts.
-- Verify that the folder paths match the described structure.
+> - Verify that the folder paths match the described structure.